 Measure Description

-This document presents the deemed savings methodology for the installation of pre-rinse sprayers to reduce hot water usage to save energy associated with heating the water.
+This document presents the deemed savings methodology for the installation of pre-rinse sprayers to reduce hot water usage which, in turn, saves energy associated with heating the water.
 Water heating is assumed to be electric.
-The energy and demand savings are determined on a per-sprayer basis.
-Installation of pre-rinse spray valves reduces energy consumption associated with heating the water.
+The energy and demand savings are determined on a per-sprayer basis and are algorithmically based.

 Eligibility Criteria

-Pre-rinse spray valves must have a maximum flow rate no greater than 1.25 GPM.
-Units must be used for commercial food preparation only118.
+.
+Units must be used for commercial food preparation only and have flow rates which are no greater than the baseline flow rates specified in Table 118 (on a per product class or ozf, i.e. spray force in ounce-force, basis).

 Baseline Condition

-Eligible baseline equipment is a pre-rinse sprayer118 using 1.60 GPM.118
+Effective January 28, 2019, eligible baseline equipment is a pre-rinse spray valve with a flow-rate that does not exceed the maximum flow rate per product class as specified in Table 118.

+Table 118: Pre-rinse Spray Valve Flow Rate Limits